Key takeaways

 Working capital loans are a type of small business loan.
 Like any business loan, they can be a lump sum of cash or a revolving pool of cash you draw from as needed.

-What makes them different than other types of loans is they cover day-to-day costs and they’re short-term, typically repaid in less than two years.
+What makes them different from other types of loans is they cover day-to-day costs and they’re short-term, typically repaid in less than two years.
 Long-term loans, on the other hand, cover purchases that can’t be repaid quickly.
 This may include equipment, investments and expenses that cover growth and expansion costs and need to be paid off over terms of three to five years or longer.

 What can you use working capital loans for?